kevinchar93/nodejs-sample-justfile-build-system/README.md

-# nodejs-sample-makefile-build-system
+# nodejs-sample-justfile-build-system

-A sample Node.js project using Make as the build system.
+A sample Node.js project using **just** as the build system.